bamason2/ttc066-module/docs/labs/Drivetrain Modelling II.md

 - The parameters that influence its operation.

-## Approach to the Development of the Engine Model
+## Approach to Model Development

-Download the engine model template, [DrivetrainTemplate.mdl]({{ site.url }}/ttc066-module/labs/files/drivetrain_lab_2/DrivetrainTemplate_r2019b.slx.zip) and open it in Simulink.
+Download the drivetrain model template, [DrivetrainTemplate.mdl]({{ site.url }}/ttc066-module/labs/files/drivetrain_lab_2/DrivetrainTemplate_r2019b.slx.zip) and open it in Simulink.
 Also download the model parameters file [DrivetrainParameters.m]({{ site.url }}/ttc066-module/labs/files/drivetrain_lab_2/DrivetrainParameters.m) and open these in the editor.

 <img src="figs/drivetrain_model.png" width=700>\
 *Top level of the drivetrain model template, DrivetrainTemplate.mdl*